Yoko Kanno

-Biography

 Early life

-Yoko Kanno was born on March 18, 1963, in Sendai, Miyagi Prefecture, Japan.
+Yoko Kanno was born on 18 March 1963, in Sendai, Miyagi Prefecture, Japan.
 Her earliest experiences with music came from attending church with her parents.
-She studied keyboard from a young age on both the piano in her home and the organ at her kindergarten.
+She studied keyboard on both the piano in her home and the organ at her kindergarten.
 In elementary school, she began participating in composition contests, but in high school, Kanno began to take more of an interest in literature than in music.

 Kanno attended Waseda University, where she majored in literature, but she transcribed music for various student groups at Waseda in her free time.
 During this time, Kanno—whose parents had only allowed her to listen to classical music—was introduced to rhythm by a friend who played drums in a school band.
 She spoke of this experience in an interview with Akihiro Tomita:

 While with this band, she studied the composition and style of popular music.

 While at Waseda, the Japanese video game company Koei asked Kanno to compose the soundtrack to Nobunaga's Ambition.
 The game turned out to be a hit, and Kanno's music career was launched.